GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.37/safe-area-view-props.md

 Internally, NativeBase uses [useSafeAreaInsets](https://docs.expo.io/versions/latest/sdk/safe-area-context/#hooks) hook of [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context).

 :::info
-SafeAreaView props can only be applied on [View](view.md) as of now.
-To make you App SafeArea safe, just wrap your app with a View and pass safeArea props to it.
+SafeAreaView props can only be applied on [Box](box.md) as of now.
+To make you App SafeArea safe, just wrap your app with a Box and pass safeArea props to it.
 :::

 ## Examples